 What are the benefits of cognitive abilities testing?

 Hiring the perfect candidate isn’t a treasure hunt.
 It’s a process that should be continuously improved upon, and recruiters should take advantage of any tool that improves the hiring process.
 Cognitive abilities testing is one of the most under-utilised but effective tools available for improving hiring chances.

 Here are a few reasons to start using cognitive ability test today:

 1. Cognitive abilities testing predicts job performance

 For instance, in 1998, Frank L. Schmidt measured 19 different employee selection techniques on their ability to predict job performance.
-He assessed the most common methods recruiters use to select candidates: education level, job experience, structured and unstructured job interviews, job knowledge tests, and cognitive ability tests.
+He assessed the most common methods recruiters use to select candidates: education level, job experience, structured and unstructured job interviews, job knowledge tests, and cognitive ability assessment.
 Schmidt’s research found that cognitive ability was the strongest predictor of job performance.

-Cognitive ability tests determine how quickly a candidate can learn on the job rather than what they already know.
+Cognitive ability test determine how quickly a candidate can learn on the job rather than what they already know.
 The higher their cognitive abilities, the faster they’ll learn, the quicker they’ll adapt to a changing environment, and the more effective they will be at finding problems to new solutions.

 Resumes can’t predict what a candidate is capable of.
 They’re just a record of what’s already been done.
 By testing cognitive ability, identify the candidates that possess the skills needed to thrive in the organization.